-Evolve the Quarterly Training Brief to the Quarterly People and Training Brief uitous-mission essential task list crosswalk, discussion about a highlighted training event, and a leader professional development plan-there is no strict framework.
+Evolve the Quarterly Training Brief to the Quarterly People and Training Brief contract or agreement between the senior and subordinate commanders."
+Although the contours are ubiquitous-mission essential task list crosswalk, discussion about a highlighted training event, and a leader professional development plan-there is no strict framework.
 While the lack of structure provides flexibility, these meetings typically miss the mark in addressing the human element in combat readiness.
-In some cases, subordinate commanders define success as meeting survival.
-Subsequently, we have designed a doctrinal adaptation that reframes the conversation during this keystone process to focus on people and build proficiency in the MEC.
+In some cases, subordinate commanders define success as meeting survival.16Subsequently, we have designed a doctrinal adaptation that reframes the conversation during this keystone process to focus on people and build proficiency in the MEC.